Ever since the introduction of budget sopranos with removable crooks

 and no longer contacts the crook...and the octave key hangs open.

-Now, it IS possible to tweak this type of key to allow it to open
+Now, it is possible to tweak this type of key to allow it

-all the way without knackering the spring by putting a double kink in
+to open all the way without knackering the spring by putting a double

-the spring so that it doesn't get caught against the key barrel when the
+kink in the spring so that it doesn't get caught against the key barrel

-key is fully opened - but whether this will work depends on the length
+when the key is fully opened - but whether this will work depends on the

-of the spring and the position of its mount point in relation to the key
+length of the spring and the position of its mount point in relation to

-barrel.
-The drawback of this method is that sometimes the action of the
+the key barrel.
+The drawback of this method is that sometimes the action

-key feels less than snappy with a double bend in the spring.
-Having a
+of the key feels less than snappy with a double bend in the spring.
+Having

 If you own a soprano with this type of key then what I'd advise you do